AbdurRehman-coder/AbdurRehman-coder/README.md

 ### Hi there 👋
 Flutter developer at Encoder Bytes.
 Studying Software Engineering at Islamia College Universtiy Peshawar.
-Ketcil Youth Leader (Knowles Educational and Charitable Trust for International Leadership) (US based)
+Kectil Youth Leader (Knowles Educational and Charitable Trust for International Leadership) (US Based)

 - 🔭 I’m currently working on ...Dart and Flutter
-- 🌱 I’m currently learning ...Flutter
+- 🌱 I’m intending to learn ...
+BlockChain
 - 👯 I’m looking to collaborate on ...open sourse projects
 - 🤔 I’m looking for help with ...
-AI and advance projects.
+AI , BlockChain and advance projects.
 - 💬 Ask me about ...java, Dart and Flutter
-- 📫 How to reach me: ...https://www.facebook.com/profile.php?id=100017581174882
+- 📫 How to reach me: https://www.linkedin.com/in/abdur-rehman-393443197/
 - ⚡ Fun fact: ...
-Music lover , footballer, and to Explore new things.😎
+Music lover , problem solver, and curious to explore new things and new places.😎
 - thank You

 -->